Paul Cardall: Career

-In 2013, the film Ephraim's Rescue was released with the music composed by Cardall.
+In 2013, Cardall scored T.C.
+Christensen's film Ephraim's Rescue about pioneers in 1856 stranded in the snow.
+The score receives the 2014 Best Music Score for a Feature Film by the filmed in Utah Awards.

 In 2015, Cardall's album 40 Hymns for Forty Days (2015), debuted as the number one Billboard New Age album in March 2014.
 40 Hymns for Forty Days held its high rank in the top 10 albums for more than 50 weeks.

 Paul Cardall's A New Creation was released on September 16, 2016, by Stone Angel Music.
 The album debuted #1 on Billboard's New Age Album Chart, #2 Classical Album Chart, #12 Christian Album Chart, #34 overall Independent Albums, and #7 Heatseekers Chart.
 The album features soloists Nathan Pacheco (Disney Pearl Records; Yanni Voices tour) and Patrice Tipoki (Fantine, Les Misérables international Broadway tour).

 2018 Cardall produced two albums for Stone Angel Music.
 The first titled Worth of Souls brought together Christian artists performing songs to fight suicide, depression.
 The album debuted No. 12 Compilation Albums, No. 20 Christian Album Sales, and 47 Independent Album Sales, according to Billboard.
 The second album, Sunday, is a collection of works from various Stone Angel Music artists.
 The album debuted No. 1 on the Top New Age Albums Billboard Chart and No. 35 on the Christian Album Sales.

+Anthem Entertainment acquires Cardall's catalog in 2018, including a 3 album recording contract.
+Anthem, then called OLE, also acquires the Stone Angel Music catalog.

 November 2, 2018, Christmas was released by Cardall, who generally produces his own albums.
 This time Jim Daneker produced the album.
 Christmas was recorded at Ocean Way Nashville.
+The album features collaborations with Grammy winning artist CeCe Winans.
 Christmas debuted No 1 on top Billboard's New Age Chart and No 2 in Classical.
 The Gospel Music Association awarded a Dove Award for Instrumental Album of The Year.

-August 23, 2019, Peaceful piano was released by Anthem Entertainment Group, who acquired Stone Angel Music's catalogue a year early.
+August 23, 2019, Peaceful Piano was released by Anthem Entertainment Group, who acquired Stone Angel Music's catalogue a year early.
 Paul worked with multi-Grammy winning engineer Michael Bishop.
 Peaceful Piano is a collection of improvised piano solos reflecting on Paul's decade surviving with a donor heart.